Pages

 A Time for Everything in August 2024

-The month of this August is an embodiment of "A Time for Everything, and a season for every activity under the heavens," as stated in Ecclesiastes 3
+The month of this August is the embodiment of "A Time for Everything, and a season for every activity under the heavens," as stated in Ecclesiastes 3

 August 24 was our departure day.
 As usual, Paul built in more than two hours for traffic and rental car return.
 Unlike Thursday night's frantic SeaTac Airport when we picked up Nick, the traffic was smooth, so was our fuel filling and car return.
 Paul, Nick and I felt visibly relieved to arrive at the quiet airport at barely 8:00 am, well before our respective departure times at 10:30 am, and 3:40 pm.